Home Why Business Woodworking About us Contact us

 Cleaning sticks - some people use an eraser-like cleaning stick to clean their sanding belts and discs.
 My experience is that it makes the belts look pretty but doesn't remove the tiny specks of resin (or not-so-tiny streaks) that adhere to the belt and destroy it's effectiveness, leading to burning.
 I have cleaned drum sander belts with a power washer, on my driveway, and let them dry in the sun (significantly extending their life), but I have discarded my "eraser."
 I hear there is a procedure sometimes used in factories to shoot powdered dry ice (from a CO2 fire extinguisher?) on a wide belt while it is running, which makes the resin brittle so it breaks off the belt.

-Five inch discs are fairly simple... except Festool.
-Six hole is getting rare, 8 holes is common, and Norton has a disc with funny shaped larger holes that fit either a 6 or 8 hole sander.
+Five inch discs are quite common.
+Six hole is getting rare, 8 holes is common, and Norton has a disc with funny shaped larger holes that fit either a 6 or 8 hole sander (but the large holes leave the hook and loop pads exposed over a relatively large area).

-Festool has their usual 9 hole pattern with 8 holes near the edge and a center hole that allows air to enter, presumably allowing the other 8 holes to suck more efficiently.
+Festool 5 inch disks have their usual 9 hole pattern with 8 holes near the edge and a center hole that allows air to enter, presumably allowing the other 8 holes to suck more efficiently.

-If there is a standard 6 inch disc, it has 6 holes, fairly far in from the edge.
+6 inch: If there is a standard 6 inch disc, it is probably this with 6 holes, fairly far in from the edge.
 Some list this pattern for Porter Cable and Bosch.
-If I see 6 inch paper locally at the Home Depot, it is this hole pattern.
+If I see 6 inch paper locally, such as at the Home Depot, it is this hole pattern.

-Like the 5 inch disc, Festool has their unique 9 hole pattern with 8 holes near the edge and a center hole that allows air to enter, presumably allowing the outer 8 holes to suck more efficiently.
+Festool 6 inch: Like their 5 inch disc, Festool has their unique 9 hole pattern with 8 holes near the edge and a center hole that allows air to enter, presumably allowing the outer 8 holes to suck more efficiently.
+This 9 hole pattern is becoming obsolete - see the 17 hole pattern below.

-Reportedly Festool is changing the design of their sandpaper and sanding pads, from 9 to 17 holes.
-I found this picture, but haven't found anyone using this paper yet.
+Festool has changed the design of their 6 inch (150 mm) sandpaper and sanding pads, from 9 to 17 holes - the 17 hole paper will work on a 9 hole pad, and if you buy a new 17 hole pad you will be able to use up the older 9 hole paper with the new pad.
 The sanding pads have the center hole and two rows of 8 holes.
-The inner row of holes is roughly the diameter of the common 6 hole pattern, but no help because the 6 hole paper will not align with the 8 holes.
+The inner row of holes is roughly the diameter of the common 6 hole pattern, but cannot be used on other 6 inch sanders because the common 6 hole standard will not align with Festool's 8 holes.

 Dust can be harmful to your health and the work in your shop, and the fine dust produced by sanding is the worst kind.
 See the special web page on dust collection.
 Shop air filters are not a good solution - they do only a fair job of collecting the larger particles (which are less of a health problem), and stir up the almost invisible fine particles that are worst for your health.